MFT Licensure Walk Through - While You Are In School...

 While You Are In School...

-The Marriage and Family Therapist (MFT) licensure process begins the moment you start taking classes in your accredited or approved MFT degree program.
+The Marriage and Family Therapist (MFT) licensure process begins the moment you start taking classes in your MFT degree program.
 While in school, the notion of licensure may seem years away, but for any person interested in becoming a MFT, thinking about the path to licensure early is important.

 In addition to holding a qualifying degree, the Board of Behavioral Sciences requires all applicants to prove completion of certain additional coursework prior to sitting for the MFT examination.